HaoyueBaiZJU/Optimization-for-Machine-Learning-Project-Code/README.md

 5) Nesterov's acceleration with adaptive beta (practically simplified)
 6) Nesterov's general acceleration method (applicable for smooth and non-strongly convex case)

+# Homework 3
+Download data in the mnist directory (which contains class 1 (positive) versus 7 (negative) from the MNIST data)